dhocker/iex-localc/README.md

 period: The period within the period range.
 Periods are numbered 0-3 where period 0 is the most recent period.

+symbol: The stock ticker symbol whose earnings are to be retrieved.

 ### Price
 Reference: [Price](https://iextrading.com/developer/docs/#price).